Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Spatial discretisation

 \subsection{Diffusive fluxes}

 In this section, we discuss the discretisation of the diffusive fluxes $F_{K,\sigma}^D \approx -\int_\sigma \Lam \nabla c \cdot \mathbf{n}_{K,\sigma} \mathrm{d}s$.
 Here, we choose to use the hybrid mimetic mixed (HMM) method, due to its ability to handle anisotropic diffusion tensors on generic meshes, see e.g. \cite{dro-10-uni,EGH10-SUSHI}.
-For this paper, we only present the HMM method for Cartesian meshes, since the tests and models are performed on square cells.
 Denoting by $v\in X_\disc$ a collection of discrete values, one on each cell, and one on each face (see Figure \ref{fig.Cart_not}, left), we then define the diffusive fluxes by the relation:

 where $\nabla_{\disc}$ is a discrete gradient that is defined as follows: For $K\in\Omega_h$, we set